 Key Takeaways

-The 2026 Pulitzer Prizes were announced on Monday, celebrating excellence in journalism amid industry challenges.
-Key winners include The Washington Post for public service, AP for international reporting, and Reuters for national reporting.
+The 2026 Pulitzer Prizes were announced Monday, celebrating excellence in journalism amid significant industry challenges.
+Key winners include The Washington Post for public service, AP for international reporting, Reuters for national and beat reporting, and Minnesota Star Tribune for breaking news coverage of a mass shooting.

 The Minnesota Star Tribune took home the breaking news prize for its coverage of a mass shooting at Annunciation Catholic school last August, which left two children dead and more than a dozen injured.
 Judges praised the newspaper's thoroughness and compassion in reporting on the tragic event.